e4drcf/ewizardjs-docs/docs/documentation/navigator.md

 ## Locking the navigation

-Navigator provides the set of methods which allows you to deny the navigation from the current slide.
+Navigator provides the set of methods which allows you to restrict the navigation from the current slide.
 The locking methods deny the navigation by the navigation gestures, as well as programmatic navigation.
 That said, you can still go to locked slide' by forcing [goTo](#programmatic-navigation).

 - **`lockNext()`** - lock the navigation to the **next** slide
 - **`lockPrev()`** - lock the navigation to the **previous** slide